What is a cPanel backup?

 - Click on the Upload button.

-Note: You may need to wait for a few minutes to upload and restore a large web site file.
+Note: Be patient!
+You may need to wait for several minutes to upload and restore a large web site file.